Do cheap vinyl players ruin records?

 Maintenance Tips

-- Brush records before playing.
+• Brush records before every play

-- Replace stylus every 500 hours.
+• Replace stylus every 500 hours of use

-- Store records in sleeves.
+• Store records upright in protective sleeves

-Tip: Use a tracking force gauge.
+Use a tracking force gauge.
 Keep it under 2 grams.
+Store records away from heat.
+Warping ruins them.

 Real Stories from Vinyl Enthusiasts